You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 What is a good realization rate for an accounting practice?

 A billing realization rate above 93% is considered strong.
 Most mid-sized practices fall in the 85-93% range.
-The 2025 Rosenberg MAP Survey shows that smaller practices (under $2M in net fees) average 99%, while larger practices (over $20M) average around 87%.
-Your target should reflect your practice size, service mix, and billing model, but broadly speaking, anything below 85% warrants immediate attention.
+The 2025 Rosenberg MAP Survey shows that smaller practices (under $2M in net fees) average 99%, while larger firms (over $20M) average around 87%.
+Your target should reflect your practice size, service mix, and billing model — but broadly speaking, anything below 85% warrants immediate attention.

 How is realization rate different from utilization rate?

 Utilization measures what proportion of total available hours are spent on billable work.
 Realization measures what proportion of that billable work actually gets billed and paid for.
-You can have high utilization (lots of billable hours) but low realization (too many write-offs and discounts), which means your team is busy but the practice isn't capturing the full value.
+You can have high utilization but low realization, which means your team is busy but the practice isn't capturing the full value of that work.
 Both metrics matter, but realization has a more direct link to profitability.
 Detailed reports that track both give you the complete picture.

 How often should we review our realization rate?

 At minimum, monthly.
 Reviewing realization only at year-end means you've spent 12 months with incomplete information.
-Monthly reviews let you catch patterns early, whether that's a client whose scope has expanded, a service line that's consistently underpriced, or a team member who needs support with time recording accuracy.
+Monthly reviews let you catch patterns early — a client whose scope has expanded, a service line that's consistently underpriced, or a team member who needs support with timesheet accuracy.

 Can we improve realization without raising fees?